This post contains affiliate links. Please read our disclosure policy.

 Recipe FAQs

-You don’t have to; you can substitute whole wheat flour if you’d like!
-If you want to make biscuits with all-purpose flour, I recommend giving my honey butter biscuit recipe a try.
+You don’t have to; you can substitute store-bought whole wheat flour if you’d like!
+If you want to make biscuits with all-purpose flour, I recommend giving my cast iron biscuit recipe a try.

 Yes, these biscuits freeze very well!
 Once they’ve cooled, pack the biscuits in an airtight container and keep them in the freezer for up to 6 months.
 Grab as many as you need and thaw them at room temperature before reheating in the oven.

-If you tried these Whole Grain Biscuits or any other recipe on my website, I would love for you to come back and leave a 🌟 star rating and let me know how it went in the 📝 comments below.
-Thanks for visiting!
+If you tried this Fresh Milled Biscuit Recipe or any other recipe on my website, I would love for you to come back and leave a review!

 Equipment